JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### My Employers, Clients, and Customers

-My [CV / resumé is available exclusively on this website](/resume/) where I also link to my LinkedIn profile and a JSON flavored GitHub repository.
+My [CV / resumé is available exclusively on this website](/resume/) and I may update other formats such as my [LinkedIn profile](https://linkedin.com/in/jaycuthrell) from time to time.

 ### Startups